WahomeKezia/AI_SummativeProject_Group24/GlucoGuardapp/glucoguard/README.md

 # Getting Started with Glucoguard App
 This project was is created with reactjs .
-It is a simple webpage that users can interact with and get their prediction , if they are diabetic or not
+It is a simple webpage that users can interact with and get their prediction , if they are diabetic or not.
 We are using our classifer model to determine the project.
 Kindly refer to the Project readme for more info.

 ---